 - Lecture: With help from you and your fellow students, we will make class lectures an active learning experience.
 This means you will be required to discuss lecture material in class (i.e. you will have to think on your feet). - In-class Exercises: Some topics lend themselves to in-class exercises as another way of learning.
-These exercises will help students engage in the problems/material.
+These exercises will sometimes involve the entire class working together and at other times small groups or individuals working on problems.

-- Guest Lectures: There will be guest lecturers/presenters during the semester.
-You will be responsible for the lecture/presentation material. - Homework: There will be regular homework assignments that will be turned in and graded. - Midterm Examinations and Finals: There will be two midterm exams and a cumulative final.
-Make-up exams are not permitted.
+- Homework: There will be regular homework assignments that will be turned in and graded by me. - Team Project: The class will be divided into research teams that will then identify and analyze an environmental problem.
+The team will provide a joint paper and present findings to the class. - Midterm Examinations and Finals: There will be two midterm exams and a cumulative final.
+Make-up exams are not a possibility.
 If you have a legitimate and verifiable reason for missing a midterm, test reweighting can be used to adjust your final grade.
-Lacking a legitimate and verifiable reason, missing a midterm will result in a zero for the missed midterm.
+Lacking a legitimate and verifiable reason for missing a midterm will result in a zero for the missed midterm.
 The final exam is mandatory with no exceptions.